cerberauth/awesome-openid-connect/README.md

 *OpenID Connect Providers as SaaS and Open Source solutions.*

-- [Auth0](https://auth0.com/docs/authenticate/protocols/openid-connect-protocol) - OpenID Connect and OAuth2 service that is available on the cloud or can be installed on premise.
+- [Auth0](https://auth0.com/docs/authenticate/protocols/openid-connect-protocol) - OpenID Connect and OAuth 2.0 service that is available on the cloud as a SaaS.
 - [Authelia](https://www.authelia.com/) - Open Source authentication, authorization server and portal fulfilling the identity and access management (IAM) role of information security in providing single sign-on (SSO).
 - [Authentik](https://github.com/goauthentik/authentik) - Open Source Identity Provider focused on flexibility and versatility.
 - [Authlete](https://www.authlete.com/) - Set of APIs for developers to implement OAuth authorization servers and OpenID Connect identity providers.